Why work with a consultant pharmacist?

 We are cutting edge consultants ahead of the ACO or Pay for Performance Model already collecting, improving, and reporting data (see the numbers here) about diabetes, heart failure, COPD, and antipsychotic use.
 The collection, improvement, and reporting of data has propelled some of our facilities to be the hospital's first choice for patient discharge.

-"It has been a privilege to work with Dr. Mann, Dr. O'Hara, and their team at CTS.
+"It has been a privilege to work with the team at CTS.
 They are leading national efforts to reduce the use of antipsychotic medications across the continuum of senior care.
 Each patient is treated with respect, as an individual, and given the chance to age in place." - Lauri Thomas, Health Care Excel, Indiana's Quality Improvement Organization

 Learn more about how we'll help you improve the quality of life for your patient and become the preferred senior care provider in your area.
 Or contact us now and we'll schedule a time for a visit!TOP